N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments: Experimental Evaluations

 { \textit{MPC}:} As the main baseline, we compare against a recent model-predictive control approach~\cite{mittal2021articulated}.
 The method uses the SLQ algorithm to minimize the deviation to the desired end-effector trajectory with additional soft constraints for self-collision, joint velocity, and joint position limits.
 To ensure a fair comparison, we change all robot collision meshes to simplistic geometries, reduce the number of self-collision constraints to a bare minimum (avoiding end-effector -- torso and end-effector -- head collisions), and set all unused joints as fixed.
 Collision avoidance is incorporated as a hinge-loss function based on a signed distance field.
 We provide it with a groundtruth 2D signed distance field at a resolution of \SI{2.5}{\centi\meter} from the obstacle map and model the base collisions as a cylinder centered on the robot base.
 For the rectangular base of the PR2, we define four more small cylinders at the corners of the base and implement the derivatives with regard to position and orientation.
 We follow the authors and run the algorithm at a control frequency of \SI{30}{\hertz} with a time horizon of four seconds.
 The agent has to follow the same end-effector motions as our approach.
 As the original code is not publicly available, we reimplement it based on the same optimization library\footnote{\url{https://github.com/leggedrobotics/ocs2}}.

 { \textit{E2E}:} An end-to-end reinforcement learning agent which does not rely on an IK solver but directly learns to control the whole robot by extending the action space to include the joint velocities for the arm.
-It receives the same desired end-effector motions and reward signal but directly acts in the full configuration space of the robot to achieve these motions.
+It receives the same desired end-effector motions and reward signal but directly acts in the full configuration space of the robot to achieve these motions. \myworries{In case of self-collisions, the previous joint values are kept.
+This is indicated to the agent via a binary variable that is true if there would have been a self-collision.}

 { \textit{LKF}:} The original learning kinematic feasibility approach~\cite{honerkamp2021learning} uses a binary indicator as a reward and does not take into account obstacles.
 In a range of ablation studies, we extend it until we reach our approach.